 So the best way to keep your solar panel energy production high is by preventing microcracks in the first place.

 How to Prevent Microcracks in Product Design?

-Microcracks are usually created by external impact to the panels, so a good way to prevent microcracks in solar panels is to toughen up the overall product by design.
+Microcracks are usually created by external impact on the panels, so a good way to prevent microcracks in solar panels is to toughen up the overall product by design.

 Key components that add strength to a module are glass and frame.